codespearhead/txt-file-to-video/README.md

     <img src="https://thumbs.dreamstime.com/z/film-dvd-10440737.jpg" width="166px" height="120px"/>
   </a>
   <br><br>
-    Learn to extract YouTube video links from the confort of your browser and download them from a text file
+    Learn to extract YouTube video links from the comfort of your browser, and to download them from a text file
   <br>
 </p>